It’s not uncommon to have hail storms in Malaysia, especially with global warming in the picture.

 Hail forms when drops of water, which would typically fall as rain, are instead pushed upwards by strong updrafts into the upper, colder regions of a storm cloud.

 These raindrops then freeze together into chunks of ice, forming layer by layer as more water freezes onto the hailstone’s surface.

-Once it becomes too heavy for the wind to carry it upwards, or if the updraft weakens or stops, these ice chunks that can measure between 5 millimeters to 15 centimeters then fall to the ground as hail.
+Once it becomes too heavy for the wind to carry it upwards, or if the updraft weakens or stops, these ice chunks that can measure between 5mm to 15cm then fall to the ground as hail.

 According to Prof Fredolin Tangang, Chairman of the Department of Earth Sciences and Environment at Universiti Kebangsaan Malaysia (UKM), here in Malaysia, hail would occur during episodes of deep atmospheric convection or when towering cumulonimbus clouds form way up in the sky, in just the right conditions.